AeroLeads people directory · profile

 St. Mary'S Academy

-Frequently Asked Questions about Ashu Garg
+Frequently asked questions about Ashu Garg

 What company does Ashu Garg work for?

-Ashu Garg works for Foundation Capital
+Ashu Garg works for Foundation Capital.

-Ashu Garg's current role is Enterprise VC-engineer-company builder.
-Early investor in @databricks, @tubi and 6 other unicorns - @cohesity, @eightfold, @turing, @anyscale, @alation, @amperity, | GP@Foundation Capital.
+Ashu Garg is listed as Enterprise VC-engineer-company builder.
+Early investor in @databricks, @tubi and 6 other unicorns - @cohesity, @eightfold, @turing, @anyscale, @alation, @amperity, | GP@Foundation Capital at Foundation Capital.

 What is Ashu Garg's email address?

-What is Ashu Garg's direct phone number?
+What is Ashu Garg's phone number?

 What schools did Ashu Garg attend?